marcusgsta/mongodb-API/README.md

 let res = await api.addToCollection("formulas", resObject);
 ```

 You of course need Mongodb.
-It is possible to use the Docker image:

 As an alternative you can install Docker according to your operative system:
 https://docs.docker.com/engine/installation/#server